lldap/lldap/docs/mfa.md

   `mfa_type` set but an undecryptable secret: login demands a code that can never verify, and they cannot re-enroll themselves.
 An administrator must `resetUserMfa` for each affected user first.
-- The migration tool does not support MFA logins; run it with an unenrolled or exempt admin.
+- The migration tool does not support MFA logins, and refuses an enrolled account by name rather than failing to parse the response.
+Run it as an unenrolled admin under `true`.
+Under `"always"` that is not enough — an unenrolled account receives a token but is gated out of the API the tool needs — so put the account in `lldap_mfa_disabled` first.